 - Hobbies – Football player

-Tip: Try to inculcate as many extracurricular as possible.
-Even if they seem irrelevant, try to fit those into the application because that shows the interviewers that this person is a multi – talented individual and you get full scores in that aspect.
+Tip by applicant: Try to inculcate as many extracurricular activities as possible in the ISB application.
+Even if they seem irrelevant, try to fit those into the ISB application because that shows the interviewers that this person is a multi – talented individual and that comes off as a strong aspect of your profile.

 2. How did you map your profile to the different aspects that ISB is looking for?